Abbas-synectiks/Reporting.docs/Usecase/Cloud-Central/Product-category.md

 1. The user can select a business or common service, the user selects the business service then the list of modules is displayed, By default first module of the business is selected According to the selection of Service, the right side shows the App service, Data Service and  other Services.
 1. The user selects the App Service, then the AWS Services of the App service is displayed in the same widget.
 Same to all other services.
 1. The user selects the EC2 service from the services, a table of EC2 services is shown at the bottom of the page, displaying the Items such as
-   1. Instance ID
-   1. Instance type
-   1. Availability zone
-   1. Pricing model
-   1. Usage hours
+  1. Instance ID,  Instance Type, Availability Zone, Product Name, Adds-on, Created on, Usage hours and Instance State.
-   1. Adds-on
-   1. Created on
-   1. Instance State
 1. the user clicks on the instance ID, then the user is redirected to the particular instance page.
 1. On the Instance page user sees the breadcrumb to go back to the previous pages.
 1. Below the breadcrumb, the user sees the instance details.
 Where it shows the whole details of the particular instance.